suffolklibraries/sljekyll/_events/needham-market-2018-08-15-colouring.md

 breadcrumb: y
 ---

 Come to the library for some colouring fun.
-We've got honeycomb bigs and flowers colouring for younger children and bugs and butterflies colouring for children aged 8+ and adults.
+We've got honeycomb bugs and flowers colouring for younger children and bugs and butterflies colouring for children aged 8+ and adults.

 Ticket price includes two crafts and refreshments.